Context help

 <figure><img src="/files/1df34569e574d9be888b5d217dcc1fcdc52b61b9" alt=""><figcaption><p align="center"><em><strong>Figure 3.</strong> Appearance of a newly added and unconfigured contextual help</em><br></p></figcaption></figure>

-The basic editable properties are the name of the contextual help key and the condition for displaying it.
+The basic editable properties are the contextual help key name and its display condition.

-In the **Add condition** you can define dynamic contextual help with content dependent on conditions:
+In the field **Add condition** you can define dynamic contextual help with content depending on conditions:

 * the values of session variables,